zaremakayasova/Bookstore-App/README.md

 ## Live Demo

-The application is hosted on netlify and can be accessed at the following web address: []()
+The application is hosted on Github Pages and can be accessed at the following web address: [https://zaremakayasova.github.io/Bookstore-App/](https://zaremakayasova.github.io/Bookstore-App/)

 ## Screenshots